dmitrisg/randomProjects/CSC276_SQL_Guide.md

 ```
     If all runs correctly, some tabs will pop up with results.
 One will contain the Game records, and the other will have the Score records.

-**3. Set up the SQL driver.**
+**3. Connect the library with the SQL related classes.**
     a.
 Download mysql-connector-java-8.0.21.jar from Canvas.
     b.
-Connect the jar to your project.
-i.
-Eclipse instructions
-ii.
-JGrasp instructions
-iii.
-Other IDEs
-Idk look it up

-(Note: I am not sure if the location of the jar matters, but mine is in the project's src folder.
+I don't know if this is necessary, but I put the JAR in my project src folder (in the same directory as my other classes) and extracted it.
+You probably don't have to do this.
+c.
+Connect the JAR to your project by adding it to the classpath.
+Look up how do this.
+This link gives instructions for Eclipse users: https://www.geeksforgeeks.org/how-to-add-jar-file-to-classpath-in-java/.

+**4. Set up a SQL connection in your Java project.
+(If you have made it this far without commiting suicide, consider doing it now.)**
+    a.
+Download demoRdb.java from Canvas.
+This file will be a guideline for